tinymce/beehive-flow/README.md

 CI needs to check out a real branch, not just a detached head.

-At the start of the build, run "timestamp".
+At the start of the build, run "stamp".
 If the build is successful, run "advance".